-The Board of Trustees appointed an internal auditor, School Business Services, to perform additional checks in order to meet the requirements of the revised FRC ethical standards and Academies Trust Handbook 2021.
+The Board of Trustees appointed an internal auditor, School Business Services, to perform additional checks to meet the requirements of the revised FRC ethical standards and Academy Trust Handbook 2022.

-The internal security programme was successfully completed by 31st August 2022, with an accompanying internal scrutiny report and recommendations.
-The report will be reviewed by the Resources (Audit) committee who will monitor the implementation of recommendations made.
+School's Business Services produce an internal scrutiny report and recommendations.
+The report is reviewed by the Resources (Audit) committee who will monitor the implementation of recommendations made.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular the checks carried out in the current period included:
+The checks carried out in the current period included:

-- Testing of payroll systems
+- · Full review of payroll systems

-- Testing of purchase systems
+- · Testing of banking procedures

-- Testing of control account/bank account reconciliations
+- · Testing of accounting system

-- Testing of financial reporting
+- Testing of financial procedures

-- Testing of safer recruitment
+- Testing of budgeting

-- · Testing of risk management
+- · Testing of year end procedures

-- · Testing of robust governance
+- Testing of monthly management reporting

+- Review of policies